 This IoT 32-channel Solid-State relay controller was designed to host many different IoT communication modules, including Particle Photon, Electron, Bluz, Arduino, and many more.
 This controller is based on dual MCP23017 controllers, a common I2C interface chip for GPIO applications.
 In this design, the GPIO port is used to control solid state relays.
 The I2C bus support up to 8 similar devices (based on the MCP23008 or MCP23017).
 This controller counts as two devices on the I2C bus.
 Two on-board address jumpers set the I2C start address of both MCP23017 interface chips.
 On-board status LEDs display the on/off status of each relay.
 This controller may be powered using our optional power supply or with 12VDC and direct screw terminal connection of bare power wires.
 Each solid state relay is accessible to the user via two large screw terminals, capable of accepting 12 AWG wire.
 This controller includes many solid-state relay options, customized when added to your shopping cart.

 Leverage the power of IFTTT.com and Particle services to do almost anything.
 Send a tweet if someone rings your doorbell, send a notification to your phone if someone opens a door, turn on almost anything right from your phone with simple setup, the possibilities are endless.
-NCD provides this controller with a pre-programmed Particle Photon module for easy connection to IFTTT.
+NCD provides this controller with a optional pre-programmed Particle Photon module for easy connection to IFTTT.
 No programming required!
 Just use the simple IFTTT interface to setup your different configurations.